ofnote/lightex/README.md

 #call tensorboard's API
 ```

-**Note**: Except for changes in logging, no changes are required in your existing code.
-Easily go back to the earlier ways of experiment management.
+**Note**: Except for changes in logging, no changes are required to your existing code!

 #### Switch to Docker

+Setting up the `lxconfig` instances pays off here!

-Add a `Dockerfile` to your project which builds the runtime environment with all the project dependencies.
+Now, add a `Dockerfile` to your project which builds the runtime environment with all the project dependencies.
 Update the `Build` instance inside `Resources` config.
 See [examples/sklearn](examples/sklearn), for example.

 > python run_expts.py -c C2 -e docker